Microban® Zinc Technologies: ZPTech®

-- ZPTech antimicrobial zinc technology offers a low solubility (8 ppm), making it a very durable antimicrobial
+- Low solubility: ZPTech® antimicrobial zinc technology offers a low solubility (8 ppm), making it a very durable antimicrobial

-- Durability testing shows that polymers soaked for 2000 hours at 70°C in a detergent bath containing 3000 ppm ZPTech remained 99.99% effective in preventing the growth of Klebsiella pneumoniae, a gram-negative bacteria associated with hospital-acquired infections
+- Durable: Durability testing shows that polymers soaked for 2000 hours at 70°C in a detergent bath containing 3000 ppm ZPTech® remained 99.99% effective in preventing the growth of Klebsiella pneumoniae, a Gram-negative bacteria associated with hospital-acquired infections

-- The thermal stability of ZPTech makes it suitable for use in a variety of manufacturing applications and materials used in moist, humid environments such as cleaning sponges, caulks and sealants, cement, polyolefin film liners (often used in lunchboxes), commercial cleaning trolleys and buckets, and paints and coatings.
+- Thermally stable: The thermal stability of ZPTech® makes it suitable for use in a variety of manufacturing applications and materials used in moist, humid environments such as cleaning sponges, sealants, cement, polyolefin film liners, commercial cleaning trolleys, and paints & coatings

-- ZPTech technology is constantly active on the surface of treated products.
-It is incorporated throughout the material during the manufacturing process, so ZPTech remains effective even if an object is nicked, scratched or abraded in use
+- Works 24/7: ZPTech® technology is constantly active on the surface of treated products.
+It is incorporated throughout the material during the manufacturing process, ensuring it remains effective even if an object is nicked, scratched or abraded in use

-- Microban ZPTech encapsulates zinc pyrithione in customized carriers, making it safe to handle while causing no disruption to current manufacturing processes
+- Safe to use: Microban ZPTech® encapsulates zinc pyrithione in customized carriers, making it safe to handle while causing no disruption to current manufacturing processes

 Antifungal Treatments for Mold Prevention